-Colorado Sports Betting – Bet On Sports Legally In CO
+Colorado Sports Betting – How To Bet On Sports Legally In CO

 Colorado launched state-regulated sports betting in May 2020 in the wake of Proposition DD passing by voter referendum.
 Proposition DD allows state lawmakers to pass domestic sports betting laws.

 Subject to the referendum results, HB19-1327 was signed into law allowing the state's casinos to obtain an operator's license to offer sports betting to patrons at 21 years old and up.

 Is Sports Betting Legal In Colorado?